Cincinnati Bengals: Marvin Lewis years (2003–2018)

 In 2015, the Bengals got out to a franchise-best 8–0 start with a 31–10 win over the Cleveland Browns.
 Unfortunately, in Week 14 they would lose starting quarterback Andy Dalton to injury.
 He would not return that season, leaving A. J. McCarron to start under center.
 The Bengals finished with a franchise record-tying 12–4 mark.
 Additionally, they lost to the division rival Pittsburgh Steelers, 18–16, in the Wild Card round in the final minute, making them the first franchise in NFL history to lose five straight opening-round playoff games.
 This frustration continued in 2016 for the Bengals: they finished the 2016 campaign with a 6–9–1 record, losing several key players to injury, including A. J. Green, Giovani Bernard, and Jeremy Hill.
 They missed the playoffs for the first time since 2010, marking the first time Andy Dalton missed the playoffs as the Bengals' starting quarterback.
 One notable game was a 27–27 tie against the Washington Redskins which was played in London in 2016.

 Following a rough 2016 season, the Bengals looked forward into 2017.
 However, after starting 0–3, the Bengals never found their footing.
 At one point in the season, the Bengals were 5–9.
 There were rumors that Marvin Lewis would not return for the next season as the Bengals' head coach.
 However, after two come-from-behind victories over the Lions and Ravens that eliminated both teams from the playoffs, the Bengals finished 7–9.
 The final two games were convincing enough for owner Mike Brown to give Lewis a new two-year contract.

 The 2018 campaign began with promise for the Bengals under Lewis.
 Cincinnati began the season with a 4–1 record with impressive wins over the Colts, Ravens, Falcons, and Dolphins.
-However, the Bengals suffered many setbacks after the hot start: defensive coordinator Teryl Austin was fired mid-season because of defensive woes, A. J. Green was injured and officially out for the last four games, and Andy Dalton injured his thumb in the Bengals' first game against the Browns and replaced by Jeff Driskel for the rest of the season.
+However, the Bengals suffered many setbacks after the hot start: defensive coordinator Teryl Austin was fired mid-season because of defensive woes, A. J. Green was injured and officially out for the last four games, and Andy Dalton injured his thumb in the Bengals' first game against the Browns and was replaced by Jeff Driskel for the rest of the season.
 The Bengals ended 2018 with a final record of 6–10 and finished last place in the AFC North.
 On December 31, 2018, with one year to go on his contract, Lewis and the Bengals mutually parted ways after three straight losing seasons under his watch.